 When I came out of the anaesthetic I was back in the same bed on the ward.
 The first thing I noticed was the clock on the wall - it showed 5.20pm and I recognised the BBC Children's Hour wireless programme playing out of a loudspeaker.
 I looked around but all the adjacent beds were still empty.
 I was all on my own, absolutely no-one else in sight.
 I felt a terrible pain in my abdomen.
 I tentatively pulled back the bed sheets and opened my pyjama jacket, wondering who had put the pyjamas on me.
 I expected to see a large rectangle of cut flesh where the surgeon had opened me up but all I could see was a large dressing fixed in place by long strips of sticking plaster which, alarmingly, were oozing with blood.

 On their first permitted visit to me in hospital, two whole days after my operation, Mum and Dad brought me Enid Blyton's Castle of Adventure - the second of the 'Adventure' series, each of which had over 300 pages, twice the length of the Famous Five stories.
 I had been told that I would be in hospital for at least seven days so I rationed myself to a maximum of about 50 pages per day.
-The book was very exciting but I stuck strictly to my self-imposed daily ration, albeit with some difficulty.
-On my 4th day I was carried from the main ward to an outside veranda and put into a bed in the farthest corner.
+The book was very exciting but I stuck strictly to my self-imposed daily ration.
+On the 4th day I was carried from the main ward to an outside veranda and put into a bed in the farthest corner.
 All the other beds out there, about eight of them, were already occupied.
 At least I was no longer in solitary.
 None of us were allowed to leave our beds - not even go to the toilet - we had to use a bottle and a bedpan.
 That was embarrassing because the two nearest beds to me were occupied by girls, older than me, who would insist on making improper suggestions.

 One day a nurse came and, with what looked to me like an ordinary domestic pair of round-nose pliers such as Dad had in his toolbox, removed the 7 or 8 metal clips that were equally spaced along the line of my operation wound.
 My worry now was that any movement I made would cause the wound to split open.
 The nurse said, "Let me worry about that."
 She added that there were still five stitches that would hold things together.
 A couple of days later, the same nurse came back and removed the stitches.
 On the 7th day, a Friday, when I was expecting and hoping to be sent home, a doctor came and examined me.
 He said that my wound was infected and that I would have to stay in hospital over the weekend for observation.